-So I’m one month into my new journey of defining new wayz and I’d be lying if I said it was plain sailing.
-There has definitely been days when I’ve thought, I just want to stay in bed and fast forward to the next day.
+So I’m one month into my new journey of Defining New Wayz and I’d be lying if I said it was plain sailing.
+There have definitely been days when I’ve thought, I just want to stay in bed and fast forward to the next day.
 After arguing with the devil on my shoulder, the good thoughts of getting strong and the memory of how great I feel after training takes over.
 I get myself up and out of bed and put my gym gear on and cycle like a bat out of hell to the gym, as I’m usually running late 😀

 For those of you that follow me on Instagram, you’ve probably seen the quotes I post, these are as much for my benefit as they are for you.
 There’s definitely a touch of cheesiness to them but if you can see past that, they act as a really good aid to motivate.
 Once I’ve read a few, I feel my shoulders pulling back and my chest pushing forward and I’m like, yes I got this!
 Those in the business of confidence building call this the ‘power pose‘, which helps raise testosterone and lower the stress hormone cortisol.
 Whatever your mantra, if it helps you feel great, then why the hell not!

 Part of my mission this month and moving forward, is to throw myself at as many new things as possible.
 This is easier said than done in an expensive city like Stockholm, but I’ve certainly tried a few new things.